dunkar/ArchLinux-Installation/README.md

 script that I could run remotely once a basic live environment was running.

 #### Assumptions, personal choices, and oddities:
+ - The install script is intended to run remotely because scripted installations are often not using a comfortable or ergonomic seating arrangement.
  - Resulting target system is NOT secure.
 This script gets a basic installation that should be hardened at your earliest convenience.
    - root account is disabled
-   - user account has sudo access
+   - default user account has sudo access
-   - user account password is `user`
+   - The default user is `user` with a password of `user`.
+This is configurable.
+ - Linux partitions are formatted as ext2 (non-journaling).
+This is configurable.
  - EFI systems use GPT partitions.
    - Some EFI implementations, including VirtualBox (as of this writing) cannot use the default grubx64.efi file so it is renamed to bootx64.efi.